camunda/camunda-platform-helm/README.md

 ## Versioning

 Camunda Platform 8 **Helm chart** versions are only aligned with the minor version of [Camunda Platform 8](https://github.com/camunda/camunda-platform).
-In other words, the `Camunda Platform 8 Helm chart` could have a patch version different than the `Camunda Platform 8`.
+In other words, the `Camunda Platform 8 Helm chart` could have a patch version different from the `Camunda Platform 8`.

-For example, the C8 Helm chart could be on version `8.1.1`, but C8 apps are on version `8.1.0`.
-Also, the other way around, where the C8 Helm chart could be on version `8.1.1`, but C8 apps are on version `8.1.2`.
+For example, the Camunda Platform 8 Helm chart could be on version `8.1.1`, but Camunda Platform 8 apps are on version `8.1.0`.
+Additionally, the Camunda Platform 8 Helm chart could be on version `8.1.1`, but Camunda Platform 8 apps are on version `8.1.2`.

-Also, we try to keep the Helm chart updated with the latest version of the Camunda Platform 8.
-Still, at the moment, that's not guaranteed.
-I.e., the latest version of the Helm chart doesn't necessarily have the latest version of the Camunda Platform 8 apps.

-That shouldn't be a problem unless you rely on a specific Camunda Platform 8 patch version.
+We work to keep the Helm chart updated with the latest version of Camunda Platform 8, but currently this is not guaranteed.
+Note that the latest version of the Helm chart may not necessarily have the latest version of the Camunda Platform 8 apps.
+This should not be an issue unless you rely on a specific Camunda Platform 8 patch version.
 In that case, you can set the desired version via a custom values file.

 ## Releasing